King Ghidorah: Cultural impact

-British-American hip hop artist Daniel Dumile (known primarily as MF DOOM) released the album Take Me To Your Leader (2003) using the artist name "King Geedorah".
+British-American hip hop artist Daniel Dumile (known primarily as MF Doom) released the album Take Me To Your Leader (2003) using the artist name "King Geedorah".
 The album's cover art features an image resembling King Ghidorah and the album features samples from the English versions of various Godzilla films.
+Doom also went under "King Geedorah" when he was in the group Monsta Island Czars.
 In 2022, a species of branching worm was named after the monster, Ramisyllis kingghidorahi, discovered in the waters around Sado Island.
 According to scientist Maria Teresa Aguado, the name was selected as "King Ghidorah is a branching fictitious animal that can regenerate its lost ends, so we thought this was an appropriate name for the new species of branching worm".

 Reception

 The character has been well-received and is considered to be the most famous enemy of Godzilla.
 IGN listed the creature as #2 on their "Top 10 Japanese Movie Monsters" list.
 Complex listed the character as #4 on its "The 15 Most Badass Kaiju Monsters of All Time" list, calling it "iconic" and saying that it "... simply looks cooler than some of the more powerful bugs, crabs, and robots."

 In his review of Ghidorah, the Three-Headed Monster, Ethan Reed of Toho Kingdom praised King Ghidorah, calling it "a fantastic addition to the franchise" and "no less than pure evil, a relentless force of destruction that wipes out the life of entire planets just for the sake of it" and concluded that "King Ghidorah is not only one [of] the best characters in the series, but one [of] the best movie villains as well."
 Similar views were expressed in Paste, which listed Ghidorah as #5 on its "10 Best Movie Dragons", describing it as "probably the deadliest beast in all of Godzilla lore".

 Godzilla historian Steve Ryfle, however, has criticized Ghidorah's design in Godzilla vs. King Ghidorah, citing its stiff movements and recycled Rodan roar, as well as noting that it did not deviate enough from Eiji Tsuburaya's original design.

 Following the release of King of the Monsters, Ghidorah's left head has gained the nickname "Kev/Kevin".
 This was following an announcement by Mike Dougherty who released a tweet with the names of Ghidorah's head.
 Due to his seemingly unique personality, Kevin has become the subject of memes.